NecRaul/movie-recommendation-system/README.md

 It asks for the movie name, you enter the movie name, it gives you 10 similar movies.

-For in-depth explanation, you can check the comment in `main.py`.
+For in-depth explanation, you can check the comments in `main.py`.